Professor Ian Anderson AO

 Prior to joining the public service, Professor Anderson held successive leadership roles at the University of Melbourne including the Foundation Chair, Indigenous Higher Education and as Pro Vice-Chancellor (Engagement).
 He was previously the Foundation Chair of Indigenous Health, also at Melbourne.

-Ian became an Officer of the Order of Australia (AO) in 2017 and was appointed a Fellow of the Academy of Social Sciences and Academy of Health and Medical Sciences, both in 2018.
+Ian became an Officer of the Order of Australia (AO) in 2017 for distinguished service to the Indigenous community, particularly in the areas of health equality, aged care and education, as an academic, researcher and medical practitioner, to policy reform, and as a role model.
+In 2018 he was appointed a Fellow of the Academy of Social Sciences and Academy of Health and Medical Sciences.

 In 2020 Ian took up the roll of Deputy Vice-Chancellor (Student and University Experience) at the Australian National University (ANU) with the responsibility for delivering an ANU student experience equal to the best in the world.